top of page

 Mentally rehearse your intention before entering a new space

-As you move from one context to the next, verbalise your intention to yourself which will reinforce it and make it less likely that you will forget.
+As you move from one context to the next, verbalise your intention to yourself, which will reinforce it and make it less likely that you will forget.

-Minimize distractions to reduce cognitive load.
+Minimise distractions to reduce cognitive load.

-As I mentioned above, if our cognitive load is high then this can make us more susceptible to experiencing the doorway effect.
+As I mentioned above, if our cognitive load is high, then this can make us more susceptible to experiencing the doorway effect.

 To reduce cognitive load, we have to try to limit the amount of information our brains have to juggle at once.

-When we have less mental strain, it's easier to stay focused and remember our goals as contexts change, eg moving between rooms.
+When we have less mental strain, it's easier to stay focused and remember our goals as contexts change, e.g., moving between rooms.

 So it helps minimise the possibility of becoming overwhelmed by new stimuli in the new space.